-- 59. Offer holders will be asked to disclose any relevant unspent criminal convictions when accepting their offer and again prior to enrolment at the University. - 60.
-Disclosure of criminal convictions is required in accordance with the University's Declaration of Criminal Convictions Risk Assessment Procedure, and applicants with criminal records may be subject to some restrictions of activity to be decided on a case-by-case basis. - In the event of the Criminal Conviction box being ticked, admissions staff will contact the Head of Quality Assurance and the procedure will be followed.
+- 50. Offer holders will be asked to disclose any relevant unspent criminal convictions when accepting their offer and again prior to enrolment at the University. - 51.
+Disclosure of criminal convictions is required in accordance with the University's Declaration of Criminal Convictions Risk Assessment Policy and Procedure for Students and Offer Holders, and applicants with criminal records may be subject to some restrictions of activity to be decided on a case-by-case basis. - 52.
+In the event of the Criminal Conviction box being ticked, admissions staff will contact the Head of Quality Assurance and the procedure will be followed.